stretchnate/lms_vagrant/README.md

 9. from within the lms directory (recenly cloned git repo) run
 	- sudo vagrant up
+	- NOTE: the current setup installs a blank mariadb server on your guest machine (vagrant), if you don't want mariadb installed you can disable the installation by opening cookbooks/lms_dev/attributes/default.rb and setting default['lms_dev']['mariadb_server']['install'] to false.

 This should install CentOS 7.1 on a new virtualbox environment, install Apache and php on that vbox, sync your local codebase to the vbox environment and configure apache and php.
 Once finished you should be able to open a browser and hit either http://glms, http://clms or http://gams